josoba00/Memori/README.md

 ## Project/Test Information

+## Deployment
+Run the application with Maven using the Spring Boot plugin:
+`mvn spring-boot:run`
+This command compiles the project, resolves all dependencies, and starts the embedded application server so the backend is available on the configured port.

+After that you can see the project by calling: `http://localhost:8080/`

 ### Login:
 In the test data exist two *normal* users, who are only able to create, explore and learn decks.
 - user1